jpverkamp/blog/content/programming/2015/2015-07-02-scraping-kindle-highlights.md

     sys.exit(0)
 ```

 ...
 Still doesn't work.
 I'm getting a page back that says I need to enable cookies, which I most definitely have enabled (that's why I created the `session`).
-A bit of Google-fu later, and I find out that Amazon will only allow connections from semi-reasonable {{< wikipedia "User Agents" >}}.
+A bit of Google-fu later, and I find out that Amazon will only allow connections from semi-reasonable [[wiki:User Agents]]().
 Let's set it to a recent Chrome build on Windows 8.1:

 ```python
 session = requests.Session()